Italian Flat Tax for new residents

 Exemption from gift and inheritance tax

-The option for the flat tax system allows a full exemption from inheritance and gift taxes on all foreign situs assets held by persons elected for the special regime (in the years when this regime is applicable).
+The flat tax system option provides a full exemption from inheritance and gift taxes on all foreign-situs assets held by persons elected to the special regime (in years when the special regime applies).

-For further clarification, tailored advisory, or to start the application procedure, do not hesitate to contact us; we can assist You and Your family.
+For further clarification, tailored advice, or to start the application procedure, do not hesitate to contact us; we can assist you and your family.